Fast View Synthesis of Casual Videos with Soup-of-Planes: Conclusions

 \section{Conclusions}

-This paper presented an efficient view synthesis method for casual videos.
-Similar to state-of-the-art methods, we adopted a per-video optimization strategy to achieve high-quality novel view synthesis.
-To speed up our training / optimization process, instead of using a NeRF-based representation, we revisit explicit representations and used a hybrid static-dynamic video representation.
-We employed a soup of planes as a global static background representation.
-We further augmented it using spherical harmonics and displacements to enable view-dependent effects and model complex non-planar surface geometry.
+This paper presents an efficient view synthesis method for casual videos.
+Similar to SOTA methods, we adopt a per-video optimization strategy to achieve high-quality novel view synthesis.
+To speed up our scene optimization process, instead of using a NeRF-based representation, we revisit explicit representations and use a hybrid static-dynamic video representation.
+We employ a soup of planes as a global static scene representation.
+We further augment it using spherical harmonics and displacements to model view-dependent effects and complex non-planar surface geometry.
 We use per-frame point clouds to represent dynamic content for efficiency.
 We further developed an effective optimization method together with a set of carefully designed loss functions to optimize for such a hybrid video representation from an in-the-wild video.
-Our experiments showed that our method can generate high-quality novel views with comparable quality to state-of-the-art NeRF-based approaches while being (\textgreater100\texttimes) for both training and testing.
+Our experiments show that our method can generate high-quality novel views with comparable quality to SOTA NeRF-based approaches while being faster for both training and rendering.